 IRS change of address – 4 ways to change yours

-Why you need to make an IRS change of address?
+Why an IRS change of address matters?

-Here are the simple steps:
+Here are the simple ways:

 File your taxes to change your address with the IRS

-Call the IRS
+Call the IRS toll-free

 - Your name